vhaudiquet/ubuntu-project-docs/docs/staging/dmb/dmb-application.md

 * Announce your application and meeting date from the previous step (agenda) by writing an email to the `devel-permissions@` list, which includes:

-  * The link to your discourse application page.
+  * The link to your Discourse application page.

   * The date of your meeting date and a link to the agenda.